aldonut/ElCalendar/README.txt

-GUI calender app used to keep record of daily tasks like a planner
+GUI application used to show a full calendar and plan events to be shown on calendar.
+Java program is synced with MySQL using JDBC.
+Main purpose was to get more practice with swing, learn learn how to use JDBC.